 Working with individuals who have ADHD means providing structure and support tailored to their unique needs.
 This could include strategies for mindful eating, using external cues to remember meals, and providing tailored nutrition support to ensure adequacy and a healthy routine for those who are prescribed ADHD medication by their physician or psychiatrist.
 These modifications are crucial to helping the individual regain a balanced relationship with food without shame or self-blame.

-Autoimmune Disorders and GI Issues in Eating Disorder Recovery
+Autoimmune Disorders, Dysautonomia, MCAS, and GI Issues in Eating Disorder Recovery

 Recovery in these cases requires a careful balancing act.
 Eating disorder treatment must be adapted to respect the individual’s unique physiology pertaining to their comorbid condition.
 This is done while also addressing the eating disorder, so that there is freedom in their relationship with food, to the extent feasible without aggravating their co-occurring condition.
 For example, someone with IBS or gastroparesis might need a specialized, gut-friendly diet that still supports their nutritional needs and recovery goals.
 These individuals often require a flexible recovery plan that can evolve as their physical health fluctuates.
 Importantly, their journey toward healing may look different from others, and that’s okay.
 The approach should always be adjusted to suit their individual needs.